Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ### Defining a Parameter  Defining an Endpoint outside an Endpoint

-The `@PathParameter` property can also be defined outside the component as part of a Group that contains the `Compoent`.
+The `@Parameter` property used as a path parameter can also be defined outside the component as part of a Group that contains the `Compoent`.

 ```swift
 struct Bird: Identifiable {